kimdoh/id_proto/week4/breakpoints.md

-###Adding CSS Breakpoints
+###Small Improvements

 ---

-Because we have been using `%` units in our CSS for object width, our pages are naturally responsive to changes in browser size.
-There are some other steps we can take to make our page more performant on different screen sizes and proportions.

-CSS enables the designer to assign rules that apply only *within specific device size*.
+The 12 column grid system we have built out works well, but there are some small tweaks we can make to handle our content more seamlessly.

 Returning to our simple gridsystem example, with the CSS compressed a bit.
 Make sure you have a `reset.css` in the same folder as this file.